 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica T is notably smaller (10 percent) than the Leica CL.
 Moreover, the T Typ 701 is markedly lighter (5 percent) than the CL.
 In this context, it is worth noting that neither the CL nor the T Typ 701 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+The price is, of course, an important factor in any camera decision.
+The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The T Typ 701 was launched at a markedly lower price (by 34 percent) than the CL, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.